Goblin-0-0-7/n-body-cuda/notes.md

 ## Introduction

 - good introduction for presentation ("The all-pairs approach to N-body simulation is a brute-force technique that evaluates all pair-wise interactions among the N bodies.
-It is a relatively simple method, but one that is not generally used on its own in the simulation of large systems because of its O(N 2) computational complexity")
+It is a relatively simple method, but one that is not generally used on its own in the simulation of large systems because of its O(N²) computational complexity")

 - close-range vs longe-range (all-pairs vs far-field approximation)